- navigate_next Services

-The knowledge of the SPILLO-PBSS identified potential target proteins of a xenobiotic, along with the structural details concerning the protein binding sites provided by the software, allow to carry out cross-species transferability analyses between humans and other organisms (e.g., from Homo sapiens to Rattus norvegicus), and vice versa.
-This can help to assess the reliability of an animal model in advance, for an improved rational design of animal testing and a better interpretation of the results.
+Through a multilevel cross-organism transferability analysis (MCOTA) between Homo sapiens and other organisms (e.g., Rattus norvegicus), and vice versa, SPILLO-PBSS makes it possible to assess the reliability of an animal model in advance, for an improved rational design of animal testing and better interpretation of the results.

-|1||→ Check whether the SPILLO-PBSS identified (e.g., in Homo sapiens) potential target proteins of the xenobiotics are present in the model organism (e.g., Rattus norvegicus)|
+|1||Checking whether the SPILLO-PBSS identified (e.g., in Homo sapiens) potential target proteins of a xenobiotic are also present in the model organism (e.g., Rattus norvegicus)|

-|2||→ Calculate the overall sequence identity between the human target protein and the same protein in the model organism|
+|2||Calculating the overall sequence identity between the human target protein and the same protein in the model organism|

-|3||→ Verify the local similarity between the xenobiotic binding site within the human target protein and the corresponding binding site within the protein of the model organism (by applying SPILLO-PBSS to a 3D homology model of the model organism protein)|
+|3||Verifying the local similarity between the xenobiotic binding site within the human target protein and the corresponding target protein of the model organism (e.g., by using SPILLO-PBSS to analyze a 3D model of the model organism protein).|

 If carried out in advance, MCOTA makes it possible to avoid unnecessary experiments and to design animal testing in a more targeted way, according to the 3Rs guiding principles.
 Vice versa, once identified the target proteins of a xenobiotic in a model organism (e.g., Rattus norvegicus) by SPILLO-PBSS, the same analysis can be carried out to assess the transferability of the results to Homo sapiens.

 A representative example of MCOTA can be found in the experimental tests performed to validate a SPILLO-PBSS identified off-target of finasteride (see Paper).